 What to do in Sardinia, another beautiful island which is still too little known.

-Most of the people are familiar with the Italian island of Sicily, but very few people know the other large island off the coast of Italy.
-Sardinia (Sardegna in Italian) is located in the west of the Mediterranean Sea peninsula, just south of Corsica.
-Sicily is the largest Mediterranean island, Sardinia is rarely visited, and it seems wise to present the best things to see and visit the island.
+Most people are familiar with the Italian island of Sicily, but everyone does not know the other large island off the coast of Italy.
+Sardinia (Sardegna in Italian) is located west of the Mediterranean Sea peninsula, just south of Corsica.
+Sicily is the largest Mediterranean island, Sardinia is much less visited, and it seemed wise to present the best things to see and visit the island.

 The coast is mostly high and rocky and is surrounded by several small islands, such as Asinara, the Maddalena Archipelago, Tavolara, San Pietro and Sant’Antioco.
 The area is also known for its mountainous and rugged landscapes.
-There are Roman remains and unique archaeological remains called “nuraghi”.
-These remains date back to the times before the Romans and nobody knows what they were in their time.
+There are Roman remains and unique archaeological remains called “nuraghi” (nuraghi).
+These date back to before the Romans and nobody knows what they were in their time.

-Nuraghi is construction in stone beehive-shaped or cone dating from the Bronze Age, found primarily in Sardinia.
+Nuraghi (Nuraghi in Italian) are constructions in stone beehive-shaped or cone dating from the Bronze Age, found primarily in Sardinia.
 The exact use of these structures is unknown, but many believe that they were used as religious temples, and military bastions.
-The best known is Nuraghe Su Nuraxi Barumini, which was classified as World Heritage Site by UNESCO.
-The town of Barumini is located in about 60 kilometers north of the Sardinian capital Cagliari.
+The best known is Nuraghe Su Nuraxi Barumini, which was classified a World Heritage Site by UNESCO.
+The town of Barumini is located about 60 kilometers north of the Sardinian capital Cagliari.

 2. The Sardinian beaches